Hunting in Mexico: Rules and regulations

 This certificate is also necessary for obtaining military gun permits, which are issued by the army garrison in the major border town in the Mexican State in which you are going to hunt.

 Proof of U.S. Citizenship is required.
 This document must have your picture on it (i.e. Passport) if not, your voter’s registration card accompanied by a photocopy of your driver’s license will suffice.

 Additionally, 8 passport-size pictures are usually required with each gun permit and hunting license issued and the final number of pictures depends on the state you are hunting.

-The whole process of obtaining, on your own, the required permits and licenses is very time-consuming, frustrating, and discouraging for the average U.S. hunter.
-Even if you speak perfect Spanish, you are better off arranging the license and permits through a U.S. broker or a licensed Mexican Outfitter, which specializes in the State that you are hunting.
+The whole process of obtaining, your own, required permits and licenses is very time-consuming, frustrating, and discouraging for the average U.S. hunter.
+Even if you speak perfect Spanish, you are better off arranging the license and permits through a U.S. broker or a licensed Mexican Outfitter, who specializes in the State that you are hunting.

 This assures you that a qualified agent is looking out for your interest and that the job will be done in a manner that is acceptable to the State Agency for which you are hunting.
-A list of Licensed Outfitters can be requested from any Mexican Consulate in the State you are going to hunt.
+A list of Licensed Outfitters can be requested from any Mexican Consulate in the State you will hunt.